-- About four hundred and eighty (480) candidates are accepted into the First Year level of the program for Doctor of Medicine (M.D.) yearly.
-Among this number, eighty percent (80%), on the average, of the available slots are reserved for the graduates of UST, while twenty (20%) for non-UST graduates.
+- About four hundred and eighty (480) candidates are accepted into the First Year level of the Doctor of Medicine (M.D.) program yearly.
+On the average, eighty percent (80%) of the available slots is reserved for UST graduates while the rest of the slots is alloted to non-UST graduates.
 Foreign students comprise about 5% to 7% of the total first year population.

 - Anyone wishing to enter the Doctor of Medicine program must have a strong foundation in the biological sciences during their undergraduate college years.
 Without such background, it would be difficult to catch up with the intense demands of studying Medicine.
 Hence, the preferred preparatory programs for entry into medical school are Biological Sciences programs that are primarily structured as pre-medicine courses such as B.S.
 Biology (and its equivalents in various University systems) and Allied Sciences programs like B.S.
 Medical Technology, B.S.
 Pharmacy, B.S.
 Nursing, B.S.
 Public Health, and B.S.
 Physical Therapy.
 Other bachelor's degree holders may still apply but it is highly recommended that they take supplemental units in the Biological Sciences, Chemistry (including Organic Chemistry and Biochemistry) and Physics.

 It is understood that successful applicants should have graduated with their respective bachelor's degree without issue prior to enrollment.

 - Freshmen slots are limited and therefore highly competitive.
 As a rule, scholastic standing and NMAT performance are given the biggest weight when narrowing the probable candidates for admission.
 Hence, to have a good head start, the applicant must present a scholastic performance recorded average of at least 2.00/B+/86%, WITH NO FAILURES before the period of application; and a National Medical Admission Test (NMAT) score of at least eighty-fifth percentile (85%ile).

 Once the results have been released, no appeal for reconsideration will be entertained for those who failed to submit all the application requirements on time.

 - In addition to the NMAT, the Faculty of Medicine and Surgery reserves the right to require other forms of diagnostic examination/s as may be deemed necessary to further assess the intellectual, psychological, moral, and physical competencies of the applicants, as a supplementary screening procedure.